The right cream for the skin can do miracles.

 Who said your shoes can’t be treated equally?
 Cleaning, wiping, moisturizing are all necessary steps to take care of your shoe leather.

 If done correctly, the leather will never lose its elasticity and will be more resistant to every possible factor that could damage its surface.
 Consequently, the shoes will last longer and will definitely look better.

 All leathers the factory buys from the tannery are already treated, varnished and laminated in a special way to make them long lasting, soft and resistant.

-Stefania and Donatello are responsible for leather quality and make sure every shoe leaves the factory at its best condition.
-No mistake is acceptable, even if every type of leather requires different treatment and different steps to take.
-Follow their advice to learn how to keep your shoes clean and nicely polished at home.
+Donatello is responsible for leather quality and makes sure every shoe leaves the factory at its best condition.
+No mistake is acceptable, even if every type of leather has different treatment and different steps to take.
+Follow his advice to learn how to keep your shoes clean and nicely polished at home.

 When we make shoes in suede, there is not much treatment to do to the suede itself.
 Suede doesn’t require special procedures, since absolutely no cream can be applied on it (it glues the tiny hairs).

 You might have seen special sprays for suede in the stores, however they always settle on top and after some time you will start to see marks when brushing the shoe that leave an ugly white cast.

 Suede can only be brushed.

 Here in the factory we use compressed air and a crepe rubber brush, since it draws all dust and impurities from suede.

 Harder traditional brushes are also useful, especially the ones with iron bristles in the middle.
 They easily catch up the tiny particles and brush them away.